P1sec/pycrate/README.md

 way or another (see below, too).

 In case you are using this library in any of your project and you find it useful, do not hesitate to send me an email.
 It is always a pleasure to know where code provided on the Internet can end up...
+(I am personally aware of some dark places where a pycrate's fork lies).

 Filling an issue